Alexander H. Spiegler

 “Gene editing and CRISPR Cas9,” IBA’s 6th Annual World Life Sciences Conference, Boston, MA.
 (2018)

-- Guest lecturer in Yeshiva University's Katz Graduate Business School course, "Intellectual Property, Regulation and Compliance for Biotechnology."
-(2018)
+- “Intellectual Property, Regulation and Compliance for Biotechnology,” guest lecturer in Yeshiva University's Katz Graduate Business School course (2018)

 - “Latest Trends in US Patent Law Affecting the Life Sciences Industry,” Flanders Institute for Biotechnology, Gent, Belgium (2017)